Martha Ngano

 Martha Ngano was a Rhodesian independence activist of South African origin, active between the 1890s and the 1920s.

-Background
+Overview

 Ngano was a Fingo, and was known for her abilities as a speaker and organizer.
 Well educated, she came to Rhodesia from South Africa in 1897 and soon became active in local affairs.
 She worked to expand suffrage for Africans, criticizing the lack of education in the English language at a time when literacy in the language was a prerequisite for being able to vote.
-She became active in the Rhodesian Bantu Voters' Association, expanding its reach into rural areas and addressing a variety of rural concerns in addition to those held by urban dwellers.
+She became active in the Rhodesian Bantu Voters' Association (RBVA), expanding its reach into rural areas and addressing a variety of rural concerns in addition to those held by urban dwellers.
 Furthermore, she set up a legal defense fund for farmers and challenged the leadership of drunken and illiterate chiefs who she felt were not interested in the welfare of their subjects.
 Ultimately she became general secretary of the RBVA.

+Ngano was known for organizing women's discussion groups in Bulawayo that circulated banned political pamphlets during the colonial period.

+Early life and education

+Martha Ngano is a member of the Fingo tribe or Mfengu, and her specific birth date is not documented.
+The Fingo tribe was originally a community of cattle herders and farmers.
+However under British colonial authorities and missionary rule the Fingo people became Westernized Christians.
+The Fingo people were given access to missionary education and Christian institutions during the nineteenth century.
+She was able to participate in political debate and public life during the colonial period.
+Due to missionaries efforts a lot of Southern Africans engaged in politics.
+During the early twentieth century many political leaders came from communities that had high populations of British rule and missionary exposure.
+Colonial voting systems frequently required property ownership, income, literacy, which limited African participation in governance.
+Ngano's early environment more than likely influenced her activism later in life and her exposure to missionary institutions which emphasized education.
+Historians do note that colonial systems created small but influential African elites who grew to challenge the discriminatory laws using political organization and advocacy.